HYF-Class20/agile-development-group4-hyf-redesign/planning/retrospective.md

 - We had a clear prioritization of the tasks, which helped us to focus on the most important assignments first.

+### What parts of your plan did not work out?

+- We underestimated the complexity of some of the tasks, but we've managed to complete them.